-In 2020 the Winters Flat Junior Department consists of a P/1 class with Fiona Johnston, a 1/2 class with Bianca Alvarez Harris and a 2/3 class with Helen Weir The classes are located in the building called Creekview.
-As well as large classrooms the building offers a spacious and light filled central area, which is used for reading, play-based learning activities and art sessions.
+In 2023 the Winters Flat Junior Department consists of a Prep class with Fiona Johnston, a 1/2 class with Lizz White and a 3/4 class with Jennifer Houlihan.
+The classes are located in the building called Creekview.
+As well as large classrooms, the building offers a spacious and light filled central area, which is used for reading, play-based learning activities and art sessions.

 Students participate in weekly activities including:

 Students also have access to the School Library to borrow books each week.

 We also have a Cobbers Program, where an older student is paired with a younger student.
 This mentor program fosters relationships and supports our new students’ transition into the school environment.
 Parents are welcome to help out with a range of programs and their assistance is always appreciated.

 Students in the Junior Department participate in “Activities” as part of our weekly timetable.
 This is a structured play experience which involves all the students working and playing together in our big central space.
 Activities are facilitated by the teachers using a selection of equipment.

 Activities can include craft, construction, dress-ups, dramatic play, mobilo and singing.
 Afterwards the students return to their classes to reflect and write about their experiences.

 The Respectful Relationships program and a range of social, emotional and mindfulness activities are also integral to our classroom activities.

 Students from Grade 3 onwards are fortunate to take part in the SAKG program each fortnight, spending an hour in the garden with Terry where we harvest for our lunch and complete a range of garden/science/sustainability team activities.
 This is followed by two hours in the kitchen with Cath who teaches us about food, nutrition, sustainability, science and hospitality.
 Students in Prep to Grade 2 will take part once a term.
 At times it seems a bit chaotic, but we end up with a beautiful lunch after an amazing learning experience.